 top of page

 I make small paintings, usually oil on linen, with supports I have built and prepared myself.
 This is part of the process and care needs to be taken with the preparation.
-The paintings are abstract and less gestural then previous works.
-My work takes reference from many notes of sensation, memory, jazz music, the surroundings of the everyday, and may at times refer back to the history of an earlier work.
+The paintings are abstract and can at times be very gestural or may even be less so if I am seeking a quiet presence.
+My work takes reference from many notes of sensation, memory of place or an event, jazz music, the surroundings of the everyday, and may at times refer back to the history of an earlier work.
 The incidental small things observed, often over looked provide a source for enquiry.
 Something seen during the day, a shadowed space, a discarded shape, or a pattern, may suggest the course of a mornings work.

 bottom of page